TOP

 Our senior vice president, Ethics and Enterprise Assurance, oversees all sustainability programs and serves as Lockheed Martin’s chief sustainability officer.
 This position reports directly to the chairman, president and chief executive officer and provides regular updates to the Nominating and Corporate Governance Committee.

-We link incentive compensation for Lockheed Martin executives to performance on certain sustainability factors, such as attracting and retaining a premier workforce, protecting data from cyber intrusion, ensuring the safety of products and services and stewarding climate responsibility.
+We link incentive compensation for Lockheed Martin executives to performance on certain sustainability factors, such as attracting and retaining a premier workforce, protecting data from cyber intrusion, ensuring the safety of products and services, and managing the environmental impact of our business.

 Board of Directors